For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 See 8 other places to find Ipoh salt baked chicken.

-There are quite a lot of different ways to serve this dish:
+There are different ways to serve this dish:

 The flat white noodles are often served with soy sauce, chopped char siew (pork) or prawn meat sprinkled with deep fried onions.
 This is known as Hong Kong style.